BacharKabalan/BacharKabalan/README.md

 - **Andre Ng**, with whom it all started. 🧙
 - **Lorenzo Greco**: a friend who already did what I am aspiring to do and always encourages to me to keep going, providing me with books, tips, networking opportunities and moral support. 🤗❤️
 - **PyData meetups** where I found out about Founders and Coders.
-Also one of the presentations were around building cheap robots and programming them with AI models that can identify the best conditions to grow stems cells.
+Also one of the presentations was around building cheap robots and programming them with AI models that can identify the best conditions to grow stems cells.
 EXTREMLEY INTERESTING!! 👨‍🔬👨‍🔬
 -  **Amazon meetup** where scientists from stability.ai and hugging face were presenting.
 You could feel the level of intelligence and innovation in the room! 🚀🚀🚀🚀
 -  **London Analytics meetup** where i find out about Otta recruitment website.
-Once of the attendees also advised me to focus on Data Engineering rather than DeepLearning as it offers an 'easier' access to the sector. ❤️
+One of the attendees also advised me to focus on Data Engineering rather than DeepLearning as it offers an 'easier' access to the sector. ❤️
 -  **UCL meetup** where I learned about the models Google is developing to forecast weather and model fluid dynamics.
 Again, intelligence was off the roof!! 🚀🚀🚀🚀

 Good luck to everyone on a similar journey and please do reach out if you need any futher information, support or just to have a chat and share experiences.